End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Methods

-Reversible residual neural networks were originally introduced in \citep{revnet2017}.
-In a reversible residual network layer, the input tensor $z$ is split into tensors $z_1, z_2$ along the channel dimension.
+In an invertible residual network layer\cite{revnet2017}, the input tensor $z$ is split into tensors $z_1, z_2$ along the channel dimension.
 The output $w$ of the layer is then defined by combining $z_1$ and $z_2 + \Lambda(z_1)$ back along the channel dimension, where $\Lambda$ is a Convolutional Neural Network.
 Since the input $z$ can be uniquely restored\footnote{Up to numerical errors, which are typically negligible in practice for small neural networks.} from the output $w$, it is not essential to store intermediate features of $\Lambda$ prior to the actual computation of gradients for $\Lambda$.
-The main observation behind patch-wise computations is that for neural networks, which are composed solely of local operators such as valid convolutions, activation functions, upsamling and downsampling layers, it is possible to partition the input tensor $z$ into patches $z_i, i=1,\dots,k$ along the spatial dimensions and compute the output patch-by-patch.
+The main observation behind patch-wise computations is that for neural networks, which are composed solely of local operators such as valid convolutions, activation functions, upsampling and downsampling layers, it is possible to partition the input tensor $z$ into patches $z_i, i=1,\dots,k$ along the spatial dimensions and compute the output patch-by-patch.
 In general, for every $i$ it is also necessary to enlarge the patch $z_i$ by an adding all tensor elements $\partial z_i \subset z$ within a certain distance to $z_i$ in order to account for the receptive field of the network when computing features for locations inside $z_i$.
-For a special case of image classification CNNs that do not involve U-net type architectures or non-local operations such a patch-wise computation strategy was used in \citep{pinckaers2019}.
+For a special case of image classification CNNs that do not involve U-net type architectures or non-local operations such a patch-wise computation strategy was used previously\cite{pinckaers2019}.